 What is done for the psychological well-being of the nonhuman primates?

 The Center's Attending Veterinarian has the federally mandated responsibility for implementing the environmental enhancement plan.
-In addition, a doctoral-level and full-time animal behavior specialist provides expertise for implementing details of the plan.
+The ONPRC Behavioral Services Unit is responsible for overseeing the Plan.

 Elements in the plan include:

-- putting monkeys into social groups whenever possible
+- housing monkeys in social groups whenever possible

 - pairing monkeys that live in cages to the extent that is possible without jeopardizing their well-being

 - assigning monkeys to research projects as pairs whenever it does not conflict with the aims and methods of the research

-- training animal care staff in operant conditioning (positive reinforcement such as food treats) to gain the cooperation of monkeys with husbandry and research procedures
+- training animal care and research staff in operant conditioning (positive reinforcement such as food treats) to gain the cooperation of monkeys with husbandry and research procedures

 - providing every caged monkey an ever-changing variety of toys and devices that can be manipulated